wq2021/Machine_learning_with_sklearn/README.md

     <li>Model Monitoring</li>
 </ol>

-We can find a detailed explanation of each referenced step in the [Jupyter Notebook file](ML_project.ipynb).
+You can find a detailed explanation of each referenced step in the [Jupyter Notebook file](ML_project.ipynb).